OwenCochell/PaperMC-Update/README.md

 Or use whatever packet manager is installed on your system.
 The only important part is specifying python3.9!

+You don't have to install the latest version of python for this script to work, but I highly recommend you do so!
+Again, we require python 3.6 or above.

 ## Windows:

 Windows users can download python [Here](https://www.python.org/downloads/windows/).
 The installation is very straightforward, although we recommend you add python to your PATH environment variable, as this makes using python much easier.

 More information on installing/configuring python can be found [Here](https://www.python.org/downloads/).
-(Any python 3 version works, although I recommend python 3.9)
+(Any python 3.6+ version works, although I recommend python 3.9)

 We also supply windows binaries that can be ran directly on windows systems without python!
 We use [PyInstaller](https://www.pyinstaller.org/) to build these binaries, and they are built using the one file option, or '-F'.